 Jeet yet?
-Pittsburgh is known for many things, our iconic yellow bridges, our top-knotch sports teams (well, the Pirates are work in progress) and the many well-known individuals with ties to the three rivers.
+Pittsburgh is known for many things, our iconic yellow bridges, our top-knotch sports teams (well, the Pirates are work in progress), Pittsburgh foods and the many well-known individuals with ties to the three rivers.
 But let’s not forget about the food!
 Pittsburgh has an eclectic mix of food around town these days, but let’s talk about some classic grub that put the city on the map!

 Who ever said diamonds are a girls best friend clearly never had pierogies!
 These Polish pockets of goodness are a Pittsburgh food staple, first introduced to the area by Central and Eastern European immigrants.
 Getting your ‘rogie fix around town is easy, there are plenty of places serving mouthwatering pierogies!
 Heck, we even have an entire festival to celebrate them!